NedaAJ/Plotly_Deployment/README.md

 ## Results

-Static data is used to filter the dashboard.
 The bubble chart is a visual representation of the top ten bacterial species found in the participants' belly buttons.
 The gauge indicates how many times a volunteer cleaned their belly button while volunteering.

 ![webpage.PNG](Resources/Webpage.PNG)